 This article goes more into depth about how to improve your self-care, which will improve your life overall.

 First, be sure to use your vacation time at work.
 It helps to maintain your productivity, you should be getting paid for it, and you deserve to take regular breaks.

 Second, whether you choose to have a staycation or go to some foreign locale, choose to do what helps you to feel best.
 A Disney vacation can be magical and a ton of fun, but it can be overwhelming and physically exhausting.
 A beach trip can be rejuvenating and beautiful, but it may bore you if you’re not used to constantly doing things.
 Find what kind of vacation or trip works best for you and embrace it completely.

 To help yourself get into the habit of relaxation, look at it as something you “get” to do, rather than something you “have” to do.
 While it is important for your mental and physical health, relaxation can be incredibly enjoyable and can boost your quality of life.

 If you find yourself unable to put your phone before bed, scrolling until you fall asleep, that is a big sign that you need to learn how to relax.
-Scrolling fatigues your brain (not tires it), and it keeps your mind active far longer than once your eyes are shut.
-The artificial light can affect your sleep cycle and quality, too.
+Scrolling fatigues your brain (not tire it), and it keeps your mind active far longer than once your eyes are shut.
+Artificial light can affect your sleep cycle and quality, too.
 This is why it’s recommended to turn devices off an hour before bed.

 Why this can be hard is that if we constantly feel like we need to be productive, being still before sleep (and even sleep itself) can feel like we are wasting our time.
 Start by changing this mindset by giving yourself a few minutes a day where you can relax freely, without strings.
 Eventually, you’ll find that you won’t need your phone before bed, as you can see the value in having a calm moment before sleep.